 About that lapel buttonhole

-It seems a bit odd to have a lapel buttonhole on your jacket, but no button on the other side, doesn’t it?
+Does it seem odd to have a lapel buttonhole on your jacket, but no button on the other side?
 Why is it even there in the first place?

-Like so many things in menswear, there are a handful of origin stories, many of which have very practical beginnings.
-The story of this button hole is no different.
+Like so many things in menswear, there are a handful of origin stories.
+Many of which have very practical beginnings.
+The story of the lapel button hole is no different.

-Apparently, there was a time when men would wear dress hats that came complete with a small elastic cord with a button on the end.
-This button on a string was used to fasten to your jacket lapel, such that in windy conditions, you wouldn’t lose your hat if it blew off!
+There was a time when men would wear dress hats with an elastic cord with a button on the end.
+This button on a string was used to fasten to your jacket lapel.
+Therefore, in windy conditions, you wouldn’t lose your hat if it blew off.
+It doesn’t get more practical than that, does it?!

 Another story is that at one point there actually was a button on the opposite suit lapel — but on the underside — such that you could button the coat all the way up in very chilly conditions.
 I think this is a great idea, especially since you can’t see the button with it being on the underside of the lapel.

 Yet another origin story is that Prince Albert (1819 – 1861), when presented a small bouquet of flowers by his bride, Queen Victoria, cut a small hole in his jacket lapel and wore the flowers.
 His tailor then made the smart move to include a small hole on the left lapel of all of his jackets.
-Needless to say, the trend caught on.
+Needless to say, the trend caught on and it became the now standard lapel buttonhole.

 Fast forward to today, and that buttonhole is used largely for flowers, lapel pins, or boutonnieres.
 And especially popular with suits and sport coats in the summer time.